nodox/fullstack-bootcamp/chapter-1-a-live-application.md

 $ heroku login
 $ heroku create
 ```

-The name of your new application will be listed as `https://NAME.herokuapp.com` in the terminal.
+The name of your new Heroku application will be listed as `https://NAME.herokuapp.com` in the terminal.
 Now let's push or deploy our application to heroku.

 ```
 $ git push heroku master